 Similarities between the books:

-• Both books challenge conventional wisdom about human behavior and decision-making.
+Both books make readers reconsider what they think they know about human behavior and decision-making.

 Charles Duhigg's 'The Power of Habit' delves into the science behind habits and habit formation and examines the significant impact they have on our daily lives.
 Duhigg provides compelling examples of individuals' struggles and companies' successful use of habits to achieve their goals.
 He introduces the 'habit loop,' which consists of a cue, routine, and reward, emphasizing that understanding this loop is crucial for changing habits.